danielamoreno699/Capstone-Project/README.md

  ACKNOWLEDGEMENTS

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-- I want to thank to Cindy Shin who provided the figma design of the template
+- I want to thank <a href="https://www.behance.net/adagio07">Cindy Shin<a> the <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015"> author of the original design </a>, who provided the behance design of the template

--Also, I would like to thank to Alejandro who tough me  how to write good code on css and also, Marco who was always supportive.
+-Also, I would like to thank to Alejandro who tough me  how to write good code on css.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

  LICENSE